Chapter 5 here ... Chapter 7 here

 On an impulse, he reached for Nikki’s right hand, took the fingers to his lips and kissed the back of them, causing Nicolette to look across at him curiously.

-He gave her back her hand and only spoke again once they’d reached rue de Rivoli, with it’s hundreds of bicycles in a row and wrought iron chain fences behind them, the tall buildings the other side of the cobblestoned path.
+He gave her back her hand and only spoke again once they’d reached rue de Rivoli, with its hundreds of bicycles in a row and wrought iron chain fences behind them, the tall buildings the other side of the cobblestoned path.

 Nicolette swung the car into the carpark of one of their favourite watering holes, without even asking him and without him even querying it.